-China's Xi reveals new leadership team, tightens grip on power
+China's Xi reveals new leadership team but no obvious successor

-Beijing (CNN)Chinese President Xi Jinping has unveiled the new lineup for the Communist Party's all-powerful Politburo Standing Committee (PBSC), after securing his own leadership for the next five years.
+The new standing committee line-up was revealed in a highly choreographed ceremony at Beijing's Great Hall of the People.

-There are five new faces in the seven-member committee, which was announced Wednesday in an elaborate ceremony in Beijing's Great Hall of the People.
+Xi and Premier Li Keqiang, the only members of the previous standing committee not to retire, were joined by Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji and Han Zheng.

-Xi and Premier Li Keqiang were joined by: Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji and Han Zheng.
+The standing committee remains entirely male, with the Politburo including only one woman (down from two) Sun Chunlan, maintaining an almost complete lack of female leadership in China.

 The announcement follows the end of the Communist Party National Congress, the biggest event in China's political calendar, which is held every five years.